Tuvalu national football team: Dutch Support Tuvalu Foundation

+Competition history

 1979 South Pacific Games

 The Tuvaluan team, captained by Karl Tili, played three international matches at the 1979 South Pacific Games, with Kokea Malu as the coach.
-In Tuvalu's first international match, they were defeated by Tahiti 18–0; its worst defeat to this day.
+In Tuvalu's first international match, they were defeated by Tahiti 18–0; which is still its worst defeat to this day.
 However, in their next match, the team recorded a large 5–3 victory against Tonga.
-The victory against Tonga sent the team to the next round, where Tuvalu was defeated by New Caledonia 10–2.
+The victory against Tonga sent the team to the next round, where Tuvalu was defeated by New Caledonia 11–0.
 The next game was against Kiribati, which was drawn 3–3; however Tuvalu won the penalty shootout 4–2 to advance to the semi-finals of the consolation tournament for fifth place; in that round Tuvalu was defeated by Guam 7–2, who eventually won sixth place after losing the fifth-place match.

 2003 South Pacific Games

 In a warm-up match for the 2003 South Pacific Games, Tuvalu played a friendly game against Fiji and were defeated 9–0.

 Tuvalu also participated in four games at the 2003 South Pacific Games again held in Fiji, with Tim Jerks as the coach.
 After defeating Kiribati 3–2 in their opening game, Tuvalu played Fiji again, but were defeated with a more respectable 4–0.
 In the game against Vanuatu, Tuvalu was narrowly defeated 1–0.
 In the final game of the tournament against Solomon Islands, the Tuvaluan squad was defeated 4–0.
 Tuvalu finished fourth out of five in Pool A, above Kiribati.